This is a short tale of how we designed an AI-powered app to help users find and book trusted home service pros—fast.

 • HomeFix is a home service platform that connects users with background-checked providers.
 It uses AI assistance to help describe projects and estimate cost and time, with a “Get Help Today” option for urgent service needs.

-• Our team was tasked with creating an easy-to-use, accessible platform.
-It will feature a flexible dashboard to build trust and boost user confidence during the booking process.
+• Our team was tasked with creating an easy-to-use, accessible platform focused on chatbot and the provider's cart.

 Summary